segmentio/segment-docs/src/connections/destinations/catalog/actions-friendbuy-web/index.md

 - **Track Customer**.
 Converts Segment [`analytics.identify`](https://segment.com/docs/connections/spec/identify/) calls to Friendbuy *track customer* calls.
 Use this to add your customer ID and other customer data to the information that Friendbuy has about the customer.
 - **Track Purchase**.
 Converts Segment [`analytics.track('Order Completed')`](https://segment.com/docs/connections/spec/ecommerce/v2/#order-completed) calls to Friendbuy *track purchase* calls.
 Use this to send purchase data to Friendbuy so that advocates can be rewarded based on their friends' purchases.
 - **Track Sign-Up**.
 Converts Segment [`analytics.track('Signed Up')`](https://segment.com/docs/connections/spec/b2b-saas/#signed-up) calls to Friendbuy *track sign_up* calls.
 Use this so that your customers can be rewarded based on creating an account or other type of sign-up action.
 - **Track Page**.
 Converts Segment [`analytics.page`](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/#page) calls to Friendbuy *track page* calls.
-Use this to allow your Friendbuy banners based on page name.
+Use this to allow your Friendbuy widgets based on page name.
 - **Track Custom Event**.
 Converts an arbitrary Segment [`analytics.track`](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/#track) call with an event name and properties of your choosing to a Friendbuy track custom event call.
 Use this to allow your customers to be rewarded based on actions other than purchases or sign-ups.

 ## Benefits of Friendbuy Web Mode (Actions) vs Friendbuy Classic